Battle of Petrograd: Background

+Battle

-White offensive
+White Army offensive

-On September 28 the Northwestern Army launched the offensive.
+On September 28 the White Northwestern Army launched the offensive.
 Within the week Luga had been taken, railroads from Pskov to Petrograd had been cut off and Iamburg had been taken by October 11.
 On October 20 some units had made it to Pulkovo Heights, within the suburbs of Petrograd.
 The 3rd Infantry Division of the Army had ignored orders to cut the Moscow-Petrograd railway at Tosno to reach Petrograd first.

-Red counteroffensive
+Red Army counteroffensive

 Trotsky had traveled north to the city in an effort to rally a defense.
 The railway junction at Tosno, that was left alone, had allowed supplies to be sent to the defenders of Petrograd from Moscow.
-On October 21 the Red Army attacked pushing the Whites back from Pulkovo and retook Tsarskoe Selo and Pavlovsk 2 days later.
-Soon the 7th Army attacked east while the 15th Army attacked south taking back Luga on the 31st.
+On October 21 the Red Army attacked, pushing the Whites back from Pulkovo and retook Tsarskoe Selo and Pavlovsk 2 days later.
+Soon the 7th Army attacked east while the 15th Army attacked south, taking back Luga on the 31st.
 On the second anniversary of the October Revolution the two armies linked up east and south of Iamburg.